-In the early 1980s, she carried around a corduroy-covered journal, writing stories, poems, and skits.
-When a neighbor’s son tragically died in middle school, Lynne created a neighborhood newsletter to give his parents as a way to express sympathy for their loss.
+In the early 1980s, Lynne carried around a corduroy-covered journal, writing stories, poems, and skits to record the details of her life experiences.
+When a neighbor’s son tragically died in middle school, Lynne created a newsletter to give his parents as a way to express sympathy for their loss.

 Writing was her way of figuring out the world and capturing momentary beauty and stunning silence.
 Writing was how Lynne made sense of difficulties and how she shared beauty with those she loved.

 Lynne spent 15 years as a journalist and then launched a company providing Marketing, Public Relations and Business Development support to entrepreneurs and organizations.

 She is the author of 8 books and hundreds of essays and articles, and she teaches writing to help people find their voice and gain confidence in their words.
 Lynne inspires others to find their voice, identify their purpose, and live according to the unique passion found within.

 The mother of four, Lynne resides in Detroit with her husband, Dan, and continues to make sense of the world through writing.

 Today, Lynne spends the bulk of her time writing and teaching writing and leading retreats.
 She facilitates The Writers Community, small cohorts of dedicated writers who support one another and receive support for their writing.
 She just finished a novel and is at work on a collection of essays and short stories.